RohanYashraj/AgriMarket/README.md

 ### **2. How?**

-- The script now uses `requests` to fetch the HTML content of the pages and `BeautifulSoup` to parse the HTML and extract the table data.
-Initially, Selenium was used, but since all the data for a given commodity and date range is on a single page, using `requests` is significantly more efficient.
+- The script uses `requests` to fetch the HTML content of the pages and `BeautifulSoup` to parse the HTML and extract the table data.
+- Implements two-level parallelization for efficient data collection:
+  - Date ranges are processed in parallel
+  - Commodities within each date range are processed in parallel
+- Data is organized in commodity-specific subfolders for better organization

 ### **3. Challenges, Drawbacks and Concerns!**

 - Being a govt. site, the servers might not be powerful enough to handle a very large number of rapid requests for extensive historical data.
 - The Dataset could still be very large depending on the time period selected, potentially leading to large CSV files.
-- Theoretically, fetching data for multiple or all commodities together could be scaled using techniques like multithreading or distributed computing, but caution is advised regarding the load on the source server.
+- The parallelization is carefully tuned to balance performance with server load:
+  - Date range parallelization is limited to prevent overwhelming the server
+  - Commodity parallelization is more aggressive but still within reasonable limits

 ### **4. Why?**

 - The purpose of this project was to brush up web-scraping concepts using libraries like `requests` and `BeautifulSoup`.
+- Implement efficient parallelization techniques for better performance.
+- Organize data in a structured way for easier analysis.

 ### **5. How to use this project?**

-- You can learn about web-scraping concepts using `requests` and `BeautifulSoup` by examining the code, which includes comments and documentation for the key methods.
+- You can learn about web-scraping concepts using `requests` and `BeautifulSoup` by examining the code.
+- Study the parallelization implementation using `concurrent.futures.ThreadPoolExecutor`.
-- You can also use this script to download a reasonable amount of data and use it for your Time-Series Forecasting or Analytics & Visualization projects.
+- Use the scraped data for Time-Series Forecasting or Analytics & Visualization projects.
-- To run the script, make sure you have the required dependencies installed (see `pyproject.toml`) and execute `main.py`.
+- To run the script, make sure you have the required dependencies installed (see `pyproject.toml`).

 ### **6. Things to Note:**